AzuxirenLeadGuy/Aionian-Project/README.md

 # Running

-To run the Terminal Tool, use the script `dotnet run -f=net5.0` for the `Terminal.csproj` Project file.
+To build and run the Terminal Tool, use the script `dotnet run -f=net5.0` for the `Terminal.csproj` Project file.

 # Packing